PurelyAnecdotal/gradevue/README.md

 # GradeCompass

-An advanced grade calculator designed to interface with StudentVUE.
+An advanced grade calculator designed to interface with StudentVUE®.

-GradeCompass is not affiliated with or endorsed by Edupoint Educational Systems LLC.
+<sub>StudentVUE is a registered trademark of Edupoint Educational Systems LLC.
+GradeCompass is not affiliated with or endorsed by Edupoint Educational Systems LLC.</sub>

 ## Developing